TopoRec: Point Cloud Recognition Using Topological Data Analysis: Introduction

 \section{Introduction}

 Scene understanding using 3D data is an active area of research in robotics and computer vision.
 Popular sub-problems include classification~\cite{qi2017pointnet}, segmentation~\cite{qi2017pointnet++}, and recognition~\cite{uy2018pointnetvlad}.
 In this paper, we study the 3D point cloud-based recognition problem.
 Point Cloud recognition is a fundamental component of autonomous driving, enabling vehicles to localize themselves accurately in dynamic, real-world environments.
-As autonomous systems navigate complex urban landscapes, precise mapping, and real-time localization become crucial to ensure safe and efficient operation.
+As autonomous systems navigate complex urban landscapes, precise mapping and real-time localization become crucial to ensure safe and efficient operation.
 LiDAR-based place recognition has emerged as a powerful solution for this task~\cite{zhang2024lidar}, offering high accuracy and robustness in challenging conditions where traditional vision-based methods often struggle, such as in low-light or adverse weather situations~\cite{uy2018pointnetvlad}.

 A particularly important challenge in autonomous driving and simultaneous localization and mapping (SLAM) is loop closure detection (LCD).
 Loop closure occurs when a robot revisits a previously mapped location, and recognizing this is essential for preventing drift in long-term navigation.
 This is also colloquially known as the ``where have I ever been" problem~\cite{zhang2024lidar,xiang2022delightlcd}.
 LiDAR-based place recognition significantly contributes to this problem by enabling reliable and efficient loop closure detection.
 By matching current/query point cloud observation with previously recorded scans, LiDAR systems can identify when a vehicle returns to a previously explored area, effectively ``closing the loop".
 This is critical for maintaining the consistency of the vehicle's map and preventing errors caused by drift, which can accumulate over time and degrade the accuracy of the SLAM system.
 See an illustration in Fig. \ref{fig:intro}(b).
-Such place recognition also helps with the ``where am I" or the global localization problem -- where the goal is to localize yourself based on the LiDAR point cloud of your surroundings and match that with the candidate point clouds in a database with a priori global positioning.